Dynamical analysis of logarithmic energy-momentum squared gravity: Energy-Momentum Log Gravity

 We see that the EMLG \cite{Akarsu:2019ygx}, viz., EMSG of the form

-is the one and only choice that leads to $-2\theta_{00}\partial{f}/\partial \mathbf{T}^2=2\alpha(3w^2+4w+1)/(3w^2+1)$ from the last term of Eq.~\eqref{eq:fieldeq1} for $\mu=\nu=0$, which implies an additional constant energy density term that accompany to the matter energy density ($\rho$) without contributing to the pressure equation.
+is the one and only choice that leads to $-2\theta_{00}\partial{f}/\partial \mathbf{T}^2=2\alpha(3w^2+4w+1)/(3w^2+1)$ from the last term of Eq.~\eqref{eq:fieldeq1} for $\mu=\nu=0$, which implies an additional constant energy density term that accompanies the matter energy density ($\rho$) without contributing to the pressure equation.
 Here, $\lambda$ has the dimensions of inverse energy density squared so that the argument of the logarithm is dimensionless.
-The inertial mass density of the matter source ($\rho+p$) can be constant or dynamical, but the one arisen from EMLG contributions, denoted with the subscript ${\rm emlg}$, comes as a constant:
+The inertial mass density of the matter source ($\rho+p$) can be constant or dynamical, but the one arising from EMLG contributions, denoted with the subscript ${\rm emlg}$, comes as a constant:

 We note that this is a constant that depends on the EoS of the matter source; $\varrho_{\rm m,emlg}=2\alpha$ for dust ($w=0$), $\varrho_{\rm r,emlg}=4\alpha$ for radiation ($w=1/3$).
 It is worth observing that, as long as $\alpha\neq0$, the effective inertial mass density is null for the cases $w=-1$ and $-\frac{1}{3}$, corresponding to the conventional vacuum energy and cosmic strings.
 For positive (negative) values of $\alpha$, $\varrho_{\rm emlg}/2\alpha$ is positive (negative) for $w<-1$ and $w>-1/3$, and otherwise negative (positive).